malcommac/SwiftSimplify/README.md

 *Hi fellow developer!*
 You know, maintaing and developing tools consumes resources and time.
 While I enjoy making them **your support is foundamental to allow me continue its development**.

-If you are using SwiftLocation or any other of my creations please consider the following options:
+If you are using SwiftSimplify or any other of my creations please consider the following options:

 - [**Make a donation with PayPal**](https://www.paypal.com/paypalme/danielemargutti/20)
 - [**Become a Sponsor**](https://github.com/sponsors/malcommac)